Integrated :: Connected :: Directed

 Before becoming a therapist, I spent over 20 years in the software industry—starting as a Java programmer and eventually founding Consensus Consulting Group.
 My work took me around the world, partnering with Fortune 500 companies to help integrate complex systems into their day-to-day operations.
 But what I was always most drawn to was the human element: how people communicate, how teams function, and how we rebuild connection when things break down.

 Now, I bring that same systems lens into the therapy room—working with individuals, couples, families, and groups to help them better understand their internal worlds and relational dynamics.
-I believe integration is at the heart of healing—integrating the me (our inner parts), the we (our relationships), and the thee (our connection to something bigger).
+I believe integration is at the heart of healing—integrating the Me (our inner parts), the We (our relationships), and the The (our connection to something bigger).
 Therapy is where those stories can begin to align.

 My clinical approach is grounded in Internal Family Systems (IFS), existential therapy, interpersonal neurobiology, and humanistic/client-centered care.
 Clients often tell me they feel deeply heard in our work.
 I aim to bring empathy, critical thinking, and a calm presence to each session, especially for those navigating complex or painful transitions.